dreamalligator/asterisms/asterisms/docs/examples.rst

     (<Angle 11h 43m 00.66s>, <Angle +44deg 53' 17.5">, <Distance 2.06265e+14 AU>)

 And the equivalent using Asterisms.
+For all of these initial examples, the Skyfield implementation will basically show the inner workings of the Asterism function.

 .. code:: python